 Lemons are very tasty and healthy fruit.
 They have a specific acidic taste, and the aroma and scent are refreshing and pleasant.
 We can have lemon juice or use it for taste in cocktails, or even eat it!

 Sometimes too much of a good thing is not so good, and this goes for every food.
 Before we start giving lemon chunks to our guinea pigs, let’s see all the good and the bad things about this fruit.

-With the B6 vitamin and vitamin A, the guinea pig will be healthy overall with good immunity.
+- Healthy on the Inside and Outside – With the B6 vitamin and vitamin A, the guinea pig will be healthy overall with good immunity.
 The B6 vitamin makes skin healthier, liver, blood vessels, anemia is cured, eyesight is improved and aches are relieved.
 The vitamin A also helps for formation of bones and teeth, and for soft tissues as well.

 Nutrition Facts of Lemons

 Per 100 g of lemon fruit:

 - Low in calories – 20 calories.
 This amount is not much, and this means the lemon is not a fattening fruit.
 No worries if you think your guinea pig will get chubby from lemons!

 - Low in fat – 0.3 g.
 This amount is amazing because fat is known to be damaging the blood vessels, and it also leads to obesity.
 The blood vessels will be unclogged with less fats, and the healthy weight of the cavy will not be changed.

 - Vitamin C – 77 mg.
 With this amount of vitamin C, everyone will instantly get an amazing vitamin-boost-bomb!
 The guinea pigs need this vitamin to keep their overall health and avoid the scurvy.